sgrif/diesel.rs-website/src/guides/getting-started.md

 * Run `diesel migration generate --diff-schema create_posts`

 This will generate both the `up.sql` and the `down.sql` files of your migration pre-populated with the relevant SQL.
-Note that, for this example, the migration generated from the schema does not add a `DEFAULT` attribute for the `published` field, so you'll have to add it yourself for the rest of this example to work.
-After that, you should continue with the `diesel migration run` step.
+These pre-populated migration files can serve as starting point to adjust the generated SQL to your needs.
+You as as user need to decide which modifications are relevant for your use case as Diesel will never generate a completly perfect migration for you.
+For this guide for example you need to add a `DEFAULT` clause to the `published` field to match the migration shown earlier.
 :::
 </aside>